vineetvedant/EyesWideCode/README.md

 Real-Time Emotion Detection and Screen Time Tracker !Emotion Detection <!-- Replace with an actual screenshot or relevant image -->

+Real-Time Emotion Detection and Screen Time Tracker !Emotion Detection <!-- Replace with an actual screenshot or relevant image -->

 Project Overview: The Real-Time Emotion Detection and Screen Time Tracker is a Python application that combines two powerful features:

 Emotion Detection: It analyzes faces captured by your webcam and predicts the dominant emotion (e.g., happy, sad, surprised) using DeepFace.